some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-SOME/IP may be transported using UDP or TCP.
+SOME/IP shall be transported using UDP and/or TCP based on the configuration.
 For dynamic ports the ECU private port range is 49152-65535 until further notice.
 When used in a vehicle the OEM will specify the ports used in the interface specification.

 .. feat_req:: 🎯
     :id: feat_req_someip_659